Claire Campbell

 Professor Campbell is interested in the environmental history of North America and the North Atlantic world, and the history of Canada.
 She has taught at universities across Canada and in Denmark, in the areas of history, Canadian Studies, and Environment and Sustainability.

-Her research seeks to use environmental history to expand public history and public discussions of sustainability and environmental policy.
-She is interested in the preservation and interpretation of historic places, the role of the humanities in sustainability education, and historical inspirations for post-industrial society.
+She sees the environmental past as an important part of both public history and discussions about sustainability: in the preservation and interpretation of historic places, the role of the humanities in sustainability education, and historical inspirations for a healthy post-industrial society.

 Her publications include Shaped by the West Wind: Nature and History in Georgian Bay (2005) and Nature, Place, and Story: Rethinking Historic Sites in Canada (2017), as well as numerous articles in environmental history and edited collections on Atlantic Canada, the Gulf of St. Lawrence, and Parks Canada.
-Her current project, Cities by the Sea, examines the place of water in Atlantic cities and the history of Canada’s Atlantic coastlines.
+Her most recent project, Cities by the Sea: Urban Coastlines in Atlantic Canada (forthcoming), examines the place of water in Atlantic cities and the changing shape of our urban waterfronts.

 Educational Background